trevf002/trevf002/README.md

 - 👋 Hi, I’m @trevf002
 - 👀 I’m interested in ...
-Programing
+Creating Web Site
 - 🌱 I’m currently learning ...
-Data Analytics
+Web Development
 - 💞️ I’m looking to collaborate on ...
-Splunk Data Analytics
+On any new projects
 - 📫 How to reach me ... fernman@hotmail.com

 <!---